News

 Cyber SyncED: Expanding Cybersecurity Education for Every Student

 In a world where digital systems power everything from healthcare to the arts, cybersecurity literacy has become a universal skill.
-The Energetics Technology Center (ETC) is leading the charge with Cyber SyncED, an innovative STEM education initiative that makes cybersecurity accessible to all learners—not just those pursuing technical fields.
+Cyber SyncED is an innovative STEM education initiative that makes cybersecurity accessible to all learners—not just those pursuing technical fields.

 Whether a student plans to be a lawyer, journalist, designer, or entrepreneur, understanding the fundamentals of cybersecurity gives them a vital edge in today’s interconnected world.